Clustering illusion: Similar biases

-Using this cognitive bias in causal reasoning may result in the Texas sharpshooter fallacy, in which when differences in data are ignored and similarities are overemphasized.
+Using this cognitive bias in causal reasoning may result in the Texas sharpshooter fallacy, in which differences in data are ignored and similarities are overemphasized.
 More general forms of erroneous pattern recognition are pareidolia and apophenia.
 Related biases are the illusion of control which the clustering illusion could contribute to, and insensitivity to sample size in which people don't expect greater variation in smaller samples.
 A different cognitive bias involving misunderstanding of chance streams is the gambler's fallacy.

 Possible causes

 Daniel Kahneman and Amos Tversky explained this kind of misprediction as being caused by the representativeness heuristic (which itself they also first proposed).